 Introduction

 Temperature is the main determinant of biogeographical patterns and ecosystem processes.
-Seawater temperature has a large effect on the survival and reproduction of marine organisms at various scales and effect the biochemical and physiological rates in organisms.
-One example of a biogeographic distribution that is limited by seawater temperature is kelp, where increasing temperature gradients reduce kelp distribution.
-All the ocean heat virtually comes from the sun, because of this heat input at the surface, the surface layers of the sea is the warmest and the temperature decreases with depth.
-Temperature and hydrodynamic flow not only influence the distribution of organims, but have shown to affect the morphology of these organisms.
+Seawater temperature has a large effect on the survival and reproduction of marine organisms at various scales and affect the biochemical and physiological rates in organisms.
+One example of a biogeographic distribution that is limited by seawater temperature is kelp, where increasing temperature reduce kelp distribution.
+Temperature and hydrodynamic flow not only influence the distribution of organims, but have also been shown to affect the morphology of these organisms.
 Increased temperature also reduces the photosynthetic rate, as well as a substantial decrease in respiration.

-Remote sensing technology improvements over many decades have allowed researchers to map the global sea surface temperature (SST) at increasing resolutions.
-Satelite temperature data sets are widely used for monitioring the changes in ocean temperatures.
-Satellite-derived SST data are being used to predict effects of climate change on the coastal marine biota.
+Remote sensing technology improvements over many decades have allowed researchers to map the global sea surface temperature (SST) at increasingly finer resolutions.
+Satelite temperature data sets are widely used for monitoring the changes in ocean temperatures.
+Satellite-derived SST data are being used to project effects of climate change on the coastal and oceanic marine biota.
 The need for suitable seawater temperature records has encouraged the development of gridded data products spanning the satellite era for the last three decades and/or longer instrumental data ranging back to 1972 in the South African coastal temperature network (SACTN) data set.
-In some regions the temperature records contained in these diverse datasets have been validated against precise and accurate in situ temperature measurements, this however may be true for offshore regions where satellite data generally reflect reality.
-It is known that satellite-derived temperature measurements may differ from in situ measurements.
-Satellite measurements often failed to record small-scale variability or provide reliable information on temperature.
+In some regions the temperature records contained in these diverse datasets have been validated against precise and accurate in situ temperature measurements; this, however may be true for offshore regions where satellite data generally reflect reality.
+It is known that satellite-derived temperature measurements may differ from in situ measurements, and at the coastline satellite measurements often fail to record small-scale variability or provide even realistic information on mean climatological temperatures.

-The application of gridded SSTs to the coast are not accurate or reliable, this however is not widely known and many different regions across the globe simply do not have suitable in situ coastal temperature datasets available.
-Thus it has been strongly recommended to make use of in situ data to support research conducted within 400m of the shoreline.
+The application of gridded SSTs to the coast are not accurate or reliable; this, however is not widely known and many different regions across the globe simply do not have suitable in situ coastal temperature datasets available.
+Thus, it has been strongly recommended to make use of in situ data to support research conducted within 400m of the shoreline.
 Where records of in situ coastal seawater temperature do exist, the reliability of these datasets could be used in place of the remotely sensed SST data.

-Physical factors largely influence biological systems in the marine environment and may influence the temperature profiles.
-There is a large variation in the seawater temperature along the South African coastline, where the Benguela and Agulhas currents are the two major currents and govern the marine environment in the nearshore environment.
-The Benguela Marine Province (BMP) lies West of Cape Point and is characterised by cold water moving north from the Southern Ocean via the Benguela current.
+Local scale physical factors influence may influence the temperature profiles in the nearshore.
+There is a large variation in the seawater temperature along the South African coastline, where the Benguela and Agulhas Currents are the two major currents and govern the marine environment in the nearshore environment.
+The Benguela Marine Province (BMP) lies west of Cape Point and is characterised by cold water moving north from the Southern Ocean via the Benguela Current.
 The Agulhas Bank Ecoregion lies east of Cape Point .
-This ecoregion makes up the western half of the Agulhas province, which is governed by the warm Agulhas current that flows south along the east coast of South Africa.
+This ecoregion makes up the western half of the Agulhas Province, which is governed by the warm Agulhas Current that flows south along the east coast of South Africa.
 The two currents can vary in as much as 10°C on a single day.
 Thus this variation results in fluctuations in seawater temperatures.
 Various process such as coastal upwelling occur along these coasts.
 This is the process where winds blow surface water offshore.
 Thus winds play a role in the ocean temperature variation by driving various processes such as upwelling and downwelling.

 Aim